The Salesforce CPQ configuration attributes supporting product rules

 Without successful, applicable product rules, a CPQ software starts to falter on a base-level promise – to support the buying process through system logic

 Logik.io supercharges the "Configuration" of Configure, Price, Quote and makes omni-channel configuration a reality, with an advanced product configurator, or as we call it, our Commerce Logic Engine.
-When paired with a Threekit 3D product configurator, it takes eCommerce to the next level.SCHEDULE A DEMO
+When paired with a Threekit 3D product configurator, it takes eCommerce to the next level.GET THE CONFIGURATION GUIDE

 What does Logik.io Commerce Engine bring to the table?

 Flexible & intuitive selling experience for anyone to create perfectly configured solutions

 Give your sales reps the tool they need to deliver a quote for products and services that fit exactly what your customer needs.
 No more picking through part numbers and product lists.
 Let Logik.io guide every seller to the perfect solution.

 Exceptional sales rep experience with lightning fast speeds

 Logik.io adds a proprietary solving engine to Salesforce CPQ built to handle advanced product configurations with split second speed speed for sales reps to produce quotes faster for every product, for every customer, every time.

 Maintain a single source of data in the leading sales and CPQ platform: Salesforce

 Logik.io enhances the "C" of Salesforce CPQ, and is built directly on the Salesforce platform and within the Salesforce data structure, so you can still leverage all your product data in one central place.
 Logik.io works right alongside your existing system.